Offer Offer

 Look and View Inacessible Accounts in Active Directory with ADUC

-An easy scriptless way to check for locked users is available inside the Active Directory Users and Computer portal.
-Here is the process you need to follow:
+An easy scriptless way to check for locked users is available inside the Active Directory Users and Computer portal:

 • Select the User from whom you received the locked-out complaint.